devleague/react-kanban/README.md

 #### Creating a new Card
 There should be a form which is used to create a new Card.
 When a card is first created we need minimal information, the information needed is:
   - Title (String)
-  - Priority (low, Medium, High, Blocker)
+  - Priority (Low, Medium, High, Blocker)
   - Created By (Full Name)
   - Assigned To (Full Name)